pwang649/myWiki/docs/Reinforcement Learning/DP.md

 ### Planning by Dynamic Programming

-- **Dynamic:** Problems that have sequantial or temporal component, step-by-step changes
+- **Dynamic:** Problems that have sequential or temporal components, step-by-step changes
-- **Programming:** Optimizing a "program", i.e. a policy for the best behaviour of the agent
+- **Programming:** Optimizing a "program", i.e. a policy for the best behavior of the agent
 - Dynamic programming lets us solve complex problems by
     - breaking the problem into subproblems
     - then combining solutions to subproblems